CITADEL: A Semi-Supervised Active Learning Framework for Malware Detection Under Continuous Distribution Drift: Evaluation

 To quantify computational cost, we use \texttt{PyTorch Profiler} to record total runtime and number of operations across all methods.
 As shown in Figure~\ref{fig:runtime_time}, \system consistently maintains significantly lower runtime across increasing dataset sizes.
 Figure~\ref{fig:runtime_ops} further illustrates that \system requires substantially fewer operations.
 At \(n = 100{,}000\), \system completes both training and retraining epochs in just 95.8 seconds and requires approximately 4.2 million operations.
 In comparison, Chen-AL~\cite{chen2023continuous} takes 2,312 seconds and performs 57.9 million operations for the same task.
 This results in a 24.1$\times$ reduction in runtime and a 13.7$\times$ reduction in operation count, demonstrating the computational efficiency of \system.
 CADE~\cite{yang2021cade} incurs comparable overhead to Chen-AL due to clustering and latent-space projections, while TRANSCENDENT~\cite{transcendent} is even slower, particularly at scale and in high-dimensional input spaces.

 All detailed comparisons of runtime and operation counts between \system and Chen-AL are summarized in Table~\ref{tab:complexity_comparison}.
 This level of efficiency allows our system to adapt more quickly to emerging threats and deliver more timely updates to end users in realistic deployment environments.
+Experimental computational resources are detailed in Appendix~\ref{app:computational_resources}.

 \if 0 We assess the computational scalability of our semi-supervised malware detection system against the methods.
 Using the same batch size (10), input dimensionality, and a fixed training budget of 400 samples, we evaluate methods by measuring total operations and runtime over one epoch of initial training and one epoch of active learning retraining.
 For both settings, we draw random subsamples from the APIGraph dataset with increasing sizes ($n \in \{100, 1000, 5000, 10000, 50000, 100000, 500000\}$).